zynksoftware/Zynk-Workflow/docs/_documentation/ConnectWise-Connector/Connecting-to-ConnectWise-Accounting-Interface.md

 ---

 All of the tasks in the ConnectWise connector require a connection to ConnectWise.
 The type of connection required depends on the task being used.
-The ConnectWise Download GL Batch, ReCreate GL Batch, Update GL Batch and Update Invoice Payments Tasks use the 'ConnectWise Accounting Interface' connection type, so you will need to create a [Connection](49-connections) with this type when using those tasks.
+The ConnectWise Download GL Batch, ReCreate GL Batch, Update GL Batch and Update Invoice Payments Tasks use the 'ConnectWise Accounting Interface' connection type, so you will need to create a connection with this type when using those tasks.
 See [Managing Connections](managing-connections) for instructions on creating a new connection.
 You will see a screen like the one below: